martindavid/nvim-config/Readme.md

 [moll/vim-node] | Like Rails.vim for Node
-[elzr/vim-json] | A better JSON for Vim [tmhedberg/SimpylFold] | No-BS Python code folding for Vim [Shougo/deoplete.nvim] | 🌠 Dark powered asynchronous completion framework for neovim/Vim8
+[elzr/vim-json] | A better JSON for Vim [tmhedberg/SimpylFold] | No-BS Python code folding for Vim [ternjs/tern_for_vim] | Tern plugin for Vim [davidhalter/jedi-vim] | Using the jedi autocompletion library for VIM.
-[zchee/deoplete-jedi] | deoplete.nvim source for Python
-[carlitux/deoplete-ternjs] | deoplete.nvim source for javascript
-[ternjs/tern_for_vim] | Tern plugin for Vim
-[davidhalter/jedi-vim] | Using the jedi autocompletion library for VIM.
 [mattn/emmet-vim] | Emmet for vim
-[ludovicchabant/vim-gutentags] | A Vim plugin that manages your tag files [benekastah/neomake] | Asynchronous linting and make framework for Neovim/Vim
+[ludovicchabant/vim-gutentags] | A Vim plugin that manages your tag files [neomake/neomake] | Asynchronous linting and make framework for Neovim/Vim

 # Credits
 Credits to all of these maintainer who open-source their (Neo)vim config that I can learn.